 The number of households decreased across all family between 2016 and 2020 except for the lone-parent category.
+This decrease could have been due to the downturn in the economy in which families may have perceived the region to be a less attractive place to reside.
 It is expected that between 2020 and 2025, all households will increase all family types except for the lone-parent category (Table 8).
 Growth in the couples without children is likely related to the aging population trend, which is typically accompanied by an increase in individuals and couples living alone as adult children age and move out.